Speculation over Broncos coach Gary Kubiak's future heats up

 The Broncos (8-7) close their disappointing season late Sunday afternoon at home against Oakland (12-3).

 Several coaches and players told The Associated Press over the last week that Kubiak hasn't informed them of any retirement plans.
-The Broncos didn't immediately return messages Sunday morning in regards to rampant speculation over Kubiak's future.
+The Broncos declined to comment Sunday morning in regards to rampant speculation over Kubiak's future.

 Kubiak, who has two years left on his contract, was evasive when asked Friday about his health and coaching future.